OkayHughes/open-lab-notebook/src/posts/411/411_final_project.md

 * IN parameterization changes show very slight improvement.

-# Notes on gettelman 2010:
+# Notes on gettelman 2010: [CAM_ICE]
 * Supercooled rain freezes at -5ºC
 * Sea ice does not treat supercooled rain, so caused anomalously low sea ice _in the coupled model_

-# Notes on Impacts of representing heterogenous distribution of cloud liquid and ice on phase parititioning of arctic mixed clouds with CAM5
+# Notes on Impacts of representing heterogenous distribution of cloud liquid and ice on phase parititioning of arctic mixed clouds with CAM5 [CAM_WBF]

 * Complex interactions betwee cloud microphysics, cloud-top radiative cooling, turbulent mixing, and surface coupling enable arctic misced-pahse clouds to persist up to several days